chesterwizzle/Haikuverse/README.md

     *   Tapping the `FavoriteButton` invokes `_toggleFavorite(haiku)` in `_MyAppState`.
 This method calls the appropriate `FirestoreService` method (`addFavorite` or `removeFavorite`).
 For removals, it also triggers the `deletePublishedStar` Cloud Function and initiates the deletion of associated images and audio files from Storage.
 Critically, `_toggleFavorite` does *not* manually alter the local `_favorites` list.
 The UI updates reactively via the Firestore stream established by `_subscribeToFavorites`.

 *   **Image Generation & Association Workflow (User Action -> `StarsScreen` -> Vertex AI SDK -> Storage -> `main.dart` -> Firestore -> Stream Update):**
     * In `StarsScreen`, "Generate Image" calls `VertexAIService` (client-side Imagen 3 SDK). `StorageService` uploads the resulting image bytes to Storage.
 The returned URL is tracked by `CurrentImageProvider` as unsaved.
 On save, `_associateImageUrlToHaiku` in `_MyAppState` calls `FirestoreService.updateFavorite` to persist the new URL to the `Haiku` document in Firestore and notifies `CurrentImageProvider` to mark the image as saved.
+Additionally, users can launch the `ReorderImagesScreen` to visually drag and drop their three saved images into a new order, which is then persisted back to the `Haiku` document in Firestore via the `_saveReorderedImages` callback in `_MyAppState`.

 *   **Text-to-Speech Audio Generation (`FavoritesScreen`, `_MyAppState`, `FirestoreService`):**
     * From the `AudioToolkitModal`, the `onGenerateAudioRequested` callback invokes `_triggerAudioGeneration` in `_MyAppState`.
 This method calls `firestoreService.triggerGenerateHaikuAudio`, abstracting the direct network call.
 The service sends an authenticated request to the `generateHaikuAudio` Cloud Function.
 The backend calls Google Cloud Text-to-Speech, uploads the MP3 to Storage, generates a secure signed URL, and atomically updates Firestore.
 The signed URL is returned all the way back to the client for direct, efficient streaming playback.